lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

     that will be merged with $v_G'$.
 Hence, they will all be attached to the outgoing edge of $v_G$ at its $i$-th outgoing endvertex.

-Using the approach we have just sketched, pattern matching can thus be performed on the persistent data structure $\mathcal{D}$.
+Using the approach we have just sketched pattern matching can thus be performed on the persistent data structure $\mathcal{D}$.
 The runtime of steps 2 and 3 depend on the type of graphs and patterns that are matched on---these are, however, typical problems that appear in most instances of pattern matching,